desforets/glympse-adapter/README.md

   - `sandbox`: Force usage of the sandbox environment for Cards/Glympses.
 Note that this setting, if set, will change some defaults of other params to fully align to the sandbox environment: `loaderEnvironment` and `svcGlympse`
-  - `svcGlympse`: Override the default Glympse API datacenter.
+  - `svcGlympse`: Override the default Glympse API environment.
 Default is `//api.glympse.com/v2/`, or `//api.sandbox.glympse.com/v2/`, if `sandbox` is set.
   - `dbg`: Enable debugging state.
 Defaults to `false`.
   - `card`, `t`, `g`, `twt`, `pg`: Standard Cards/Glympse invite types.